jwmcglynn/donner/docs/coding_style.md

 - `void fn(std::string_view str)` for non-owning references.
 - `void fn(const RcString& str)` for owning references.
-- `void fn(const RcStringOrRef& str)` for API surfaces which may extend the lifetime of the RcString.
+- `void fn(const RcStringOrRef& str)` for API surfaces which may extend the lifetime of the `RcString`.
 This is typically seen at public API surfaces.

 For common string helpers, see `donner/base/StringUtils.h`: